AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/how-access-levels-permissions-work-together.md

 * Tony's access level, assigned by the Workfront administrator
 * Tony's permissions to the project, specified by Olivia

-Tony's actions on the project can be further restricted on the project, but they cannot be unrestricted beyond what is allowed on his access level.
+Tony's actions on the project can be further restricted on the project, but they cannot be unrestricted beyond what is allowed on his access level:

-For example:

 * If Tony's access level doesn't allow him to create tasks, he can't add tasks to the project , even if Olivia gave him permissions to add tasks to it.
 * If Tony's access level does allow him to create tasks, but Olivia did not grant permissions to add tasks to the project, he can't add tasks to that project, but he can add tasks to other projects where he has been granted permissions to do so.